Here’s chapter 5 of THE WAY INTO CHAOS, on sale soon. If you missed the earlier installments:

 “No!”
 Tejohn cried out.
 “No, don’t—”

 But other hands were grabbing him, and someone–probably the Freewell girl–cried out “Col!” as though the boy was about to fall, too.
-The side of the cart dipped again; the driver cried out from the strain of avoiding a capsize.
+The side of the cart dipped again; the driver cried out from the strain of keeping it upright.

 The Freewell boy leaned over the rail with one of the scholar’s spikes in his hand.
 The creature pulled itself up again, its gaping fangs about to bite off Tejohn’s fingers, but the boy stabbed the point of the dart into the bottom joint of the monster’s thumb.